Nude photography

 Nude photography is the creation of any photograph which contains an image of a nude or semi-nude person, or an image suggestive of nudity.
-Nude photography is undertaken for a variety of purposes, including educational uses, commercial applications and artistic creations.
-The exhibition or publication of nude photographs may be controversial, more so in some cultures or countries than in others, and especially if the subject is a minor.
+Nude photography is undertaken for a variety of purposes, including educational uses, commercial applications (including erotic or pornographic materials) and artistic creations.

+The exhibition or publication of nude photographs may be controversial, more so in some cultures and countries than in others, and especially if the subject or viewer is a minor.

 Educational

 Nude photographs may be used for scientific and educational purpose, such as ethnographic studies, human physiology or sex education.
 In this context, the emphasis of the photograph is not on the subject, or the beauty or eroticism of the image, but on the educational or demonstrative purpose for which the image was produced.

 The nude image may be used for analysis or to accompany medical or other text books, scientific reports, articles or research papers.
 They are essentially of an illustrative nature, and so nude photographs of this type are often labeled to show key features in a supporting context.